 5. Dragline

 Draglines are large excavators usually used in civil engineering that utilize an alternative process to lift and move debris.
-They use a rope system that raises and lowers the bucket while the dragline pulls the bucket back towards the cab safely.
+They use a rope system that raises and lowers the bucket while the dragline safely pulls it back towards the cab.

-You can use flatbed to haul after dismantling them.
+You can use flatbeds to haul after dismantling them.

 Final Thoughts